jjatria/cpran-www/clients/cpran/index.md

 3.  **Install the CPrAN plugin**.
 Once the client is installed, you need to install the Praat plugin, so that Praat can interact with it.
-You should be able to do this using the CPrAN client itself.
-First make sure the client is
+You should be able to do this using the CPrAN client itself by running
-    available:

-        cpran --version

-    and then run

         cpran init

     To install the plugin.
+That's it!

 4.  **Profit**